theappwork/kitchen-eyes-backend/README.md

 # Kitchen Eyes

-So, I was one day thinking: what I could do with my Raspberry Pi?.
+So, I was one day thinking:

+> What could I do with my Raspberry Pi?.

 I recently bought one and thinking about buying two more, I was planning on build a cluster and doing other stuff.

-<quote>Why not build something for my kitchen?</quote>
+> Why not build something for my kitchen?

 I remembered, back in the day, about "smart" fridges, having a screen and doing some other stuff (I think it had only a browser, gallery of photos, pretty basic stuff).

-<quote>Maybe I can build something better. why not track groceries and give my kitchen (or fridge) the ability to notify me when I have to re-stock?, maybe track my expenses?, create lists of groceries?, etc.</quote>
+> Maybe I can build something better.
+Why not track groceries and give my kitchen (or fridge) the ability to notify me when I have to re-stock?, maybe track my expenses?, create lists of groceries?, etc.

 And that is how "Kitchen Eyes" was born.
 Basically, a solution for the questions above (and more).